Lost media: Lost electronic data

 Data stored in electronic computers risks being lost if it is not frequently migrated into more recent file formats.
 This happens because as new computer systems are developed and new technologies are built, now obsolete systems may break down over time, leaving the data inside inaccessible.
-Electronic data preservation is further complicated by the fact that unless an emulator for a given computer system which can decode the data is present at the time of the preservation, the original data may become inaccessible as the original hardware breaks down, as it may depend on the original hardware to be decoded, although in some cases the original data may be recoverable through lengthy reverse engineering work with the objective of understanding the original computer system enough to decode the most original electronic data possible.
+Electronic data preservation is further complicated by the fact that unless an emulator for a given computer system which can decode the data is present at the time of the preservation, the original data may become inaccessible as the original hardware breaks down, as it may depend on the original hardware to be decoded; in some cases, however, the original data may be recoverable through lengthy reverse engineering work with the objective of understanding the original computer system enough to decode the most original electronic data possible.

 To mitigate the loss of their data, the Arctic World Archive has been the chosen location for the preservation of the code on public repositories on GitHub.
 The Arctic World Archive also stores a wide range of data of interest to multiple companies, institutions and governments; including the Constitutions of Brazil and Norway.

 Lost internet media

 Media released on the internet, such as file sharing, livestreams and blog posts, are especially vulnerable to loss.
-Media released solely to streaming services without a physical release is sometimes withdrawn from further distribution, leaving no means to obtain the media outside of piracy.
-The Electronic Frontier Foundation describes it as "a whole new kind of lost media [that's] only going to be preserved by those individuals who did the work to make and save copies of it, often risking draconian legal liability, regardless of how the studio feels about that work".
+Media released solely to streaming services or other digital platforms without a physical release is sometimes withdrawn from further distribution; this leaves no means to obtain the media outside of piracy.
+The Electronic Frontier Foundation describes it as "a whole new kind of lost media [that is] only going to be preserved by those individuals who did the work to make and save copies of it, often risking draconian legal liability, regardless of how the studio feels about that work".